Hyperhidrosis Quiz

 ✔︎ Treatment information etc.

 This refers to excessive sweating, even in cool weather and when not exercising.
 This can affect the whole body or only specific parts (e.g. sweaty palms).
-Hyperhidrosis can be caused by some thyroid disorders, problems with the nerves, as a side effect of some medication, or may have no known cause (idiopathic).
+Hyperhidrosis can occasionally be caused by some thyroid disorders, problems with the nerves, as a side effect of some medication, or most commonly has no known cause (idiopathic).

-Prescription antiperspirants that can be applied, creams, or oral medications, are the first line of treatment.
+Prescription antiperspirants that can be applied, prescription swabs, or oral medications are the first line of treatment.
 Other therapies such as botulinum toxin injections may also be considered for localized hyperhidrosis.
-Surgical methods are generally only considered other treatments fail.
+Surgical methods are generally only considered if other treatments fail.

 McConaghy JR, Fosselman D. Hyperhidrosis: Management Options.
 Am Fam Physician.
 2018 Jun 1;97(11):729-734.
 PMID: 30215934.